Patrick Brontë: Ordination

-He was ordained deacon in the Church of England in 1806, and priest in 1807.

-Brontë's first post on ordination as deacon was as curate at St Mary Magdalene Church, Wethersfield, Essex where the vicar was Joseph Jowett, Regius Professor of Law at Cambridge.
+in 1806 Patrick Brontë was ordained deacon in the Church of England, and became a priest in 1807.
+His first post on ordination as deacon was as curate at St Mary Magdalene Church, Wethersfield, Essex where the vicar was Joseph Jowett, Regius Professor of Law at Cambridge.
 Here in 1807 he met and fell in love with Mary Burder, the 18-year-old niece of his landlady.
 Mary's family were members of the dissenting or non-conformist Congregational Church, and objected to the connection.
-After a disagreement with Burder's uncle, who was her legal guardian, Patrick ended the relationship.
+After a disagreement with Mary's uncle, who was her legal guardian, Patrick ended the relationship.
 Mary was sent away, and Patrick decided it was best to take a new curacy.

+Poetry

-Thus, in 1809, Patrick became assistant curate of Wellington, Shropshire, and in 1810 his first published poem, the 256-line Winter Evening Thoughts, appeared in a local newspaper.
-In 1811 he published a collection of moral verses, Cottage Poems.
+In 1809, Patrick became assistant curate of Wellington, Shropshire, and in 1810 his first published poem, the 256-line Winter Evening Thoughts, appeared in a local newspaper.
+In 1811 he published a collection of moral verses, Cottage Poems, intended for ordinary people.
 In her biography of Charlotte Brontë, Claire Harman recounts that one of the Cottage Poems had been written to Mary Burder, and praised her sparkling blue eyes.
-He later gave a copy of the book, with an annotated version of the poem, to another young lady, changing the line to “sparkling hazle eye”.
+Patrick later gave a copy of the book, with an annotated version of the poem, to another young lady, changing the line to "sparkling hazle eye".
+In 1813 he published The Rural Minstrel: A Miscellany of Descriptive Poems, and went on to publish The Cottage In the Wood in 1816, then a novel, The Maid of Killarney (1818) and The Signs of the Times (1835).

+Dewsbury

-In December 1809, Patrick Brontë moved to the West Riding of Yorkshire as curate at All Saints, Dewsbury (now Dewsbury Minster).
+In December 1809, Patrick moved to the West Riding of Yorkshire as curate at All Saints, Dewsbury (now Dewsbury Minster).
 The area was undergoing an evangelical revival under the incumbent vicar, John Buckworth.
 Brontë taught reading and writing at Dewsbury's Sunday School and was deputed by Buckworth to attend twice-weekly meetings of the Church Mission Society on his behalf.
 A memorial plaque to Brontë can be found in the south aisle of Dewsbury Minster.

-Buckworth appointed Brontë as perpetual curate of the Church of St Peter, Hartshead, a daughter church of Dewsbury, in 1811.
+Buckworth appointed Patrick as perpetual curate of the Church of St Peter, Hartshead, a daughter church of Dewsbury, in 1811.
 He served there until 1815.
 In 1812 he was appointed school examiner at a Wesleyan academy, Woodhouse Grove School, near Guiseley.
 In 1815 he moved again to become perpetual curate of Thornton.